 Previous Owners of Stree Farm

-In the opens in a new window1881 census recordsopens IMAGE file it shows that the opens in a new windowPearces occupied Street Farm as tenant farmers.
 By 1891 they had moved to Middlesex.
-As tenant farmers the move would have been forced by the death in 1890 of opens in a new windowMiss Mary Mabbett, who owned Street Farm and much else in and around the village.
+As tenant farmers the move would have been forced by the death in 1890 of Miss Mary Mabbett opens in a new window, who owned Street Farm and much else in and around the village.

 In June 1909 Samuel Gabb sold Street Farm to Mr Austin Ashton Lister opens in a new window of Stinchcombe Hill House